druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 In essence, we are discounting the cash flows based on their volatility, in the manner implied by CRRA utility.
 Then, for a given level of risk aversion, we can find the retirement strategies that maximize CE spending.

-I don't claim that CE spending is the perfect metric to maximize according to any economic theory.
+I don't claim that CE spending is a perfect metric to maximize according to any economic theory.
 But I believe that:

 - CE spending is *intuitive*, it's real spending discounted based on volatility and a risk aversion parameter.
 Units are real dollars.
 CE spending is the variable income stream converted to an equivalently desirable constant income stream.
-- In practice we *can* find strategies that maximize CE spending.
-Maximizing expected utility directly is more abstract, less intuitive and leads to computational and calibration problems.[^2]
+- We *can* find strategies that maximize CE spending.
+Maximizing expected utility directly is a bit abstract, unintuitive, and leads to computational and calibration problems.[^2]
 - Directionally, CE spending is a metric that you *could* plausibly *want* to maximize.
 - CE spending is a quantity that is derived from CRRA utility and *consistent* with it (even though maximizing CE spending over a distribution of returns is not at all the same as maximizing expected utility).
 - Maximizing CE spending is *informative*.
 It allows us to tweak a single *gamma* dial to identify plausibly optimal parameters for complex strategies at different levels of risk aversion.

-If you are making consistent choices, then there is some function you are trying to maximize.
+If you are making consistent choices, those choices can be described as a function you are maximizing.
 CE spending is one possible such function, that can show you different options based on the level of risk you are willing to accept.
 Here is a complete table of results at different levels of risk aversion *gamma*:

 ![optcetable.png](../../../assets/2021/optcetable.png)

 Using some of these rules, a retiree could often have achieved a higher expected withdrawal rate than 4%, at the cost of a modest worsening of the worst-case withdrawal rate.

+I don't assert that you *should* maximize CE spending, or that empirically people *do* maximize it, merely that you *can*, and it generates reasonable strategies along a risk continuum.
+There may be even better parameter setups and a better function to optimize, which this general framework may accommodate.
+All models are simplifications, but some are useful, and perhaps this is one.

 In creating this analysis, my goals were: